 WebsiteAndrea B. Hollingshead

 Andrea B. Hollingshead is Professor of Communication in the USC Annenberg School for Communication and Journalism, and has joint appointments with the Marshall School of Business and the Department of Psychology.
-She is currently serving as Annenberg’s Associate Dean for Faculty Affairs and Research.
+She is currently serving as Annenberg’s Associate Dean for Research.

 Professor Hollingshead is an expert on collective intelligence and group decision making.
 Her research identifies the factors, processes, and practices that make some groups more effective than others.
 She has studied a broad array of groups: from very small to very large; from face to face to those supported by technology across a wide range of contexts.
 Much of this work has been supported by the National Science Foundation.